Environmental Planning Commission

 The applicant is required to pay for the cost of mailing first class or certified mail notices required by the Integrated Development Ordinance in Table 6-1-1.

-The new online system will allow you to fill out your application, submit required documents, track application progress and pay application fees from any computer or mobile device.
-Check back for more details.
+This online case tracking software allows you to fill out your application, submit required documents, track application progress, and pay application fees from any computer or mobile device.

 Resources